 #3 Bussiness Legal Details

-This is probably the hardest and the most annoying thing you need to take care of when you start your own business.
+This is probably the hardest and the most annoying thing you must take care of when you start your own business.
 You’ll have to decide whether to set your business as a sole proprietor or LLC.
-A sole proprietor is an easy and popular option, but it has some disadvantages, like no legal separation between personal and business assets and liability exposure.
+A sole proprietor is an easy and popular option, but it has disadvantages, like no legal separation between personal and business assets and liability exposure.
 Another option is to set up an affordable LLC.
 Seek professional advice if you’re unsure which option is best for you, but ensure you get the legal details right.

 #4 Research and Set Your Prices